GuruSR/Watchy_GSR/Usage.md

 [3]  "Battery Saving" is forced on when using non-RTC mode.

 [4]  Disabling Non-Volatile Storage will ask for you to select you want to proceed, if you proceed the NVS will have the settings removed, Watchy will reboot and will continue to not store any settings in the NVS.
+**[5]**  With the invention of SmallRTC's atMinuteWake, Bed Time now uses atMinuteWake for on the hour (0) and 30 minutes past the hour, do not place alarms inside Bed Time hours unless they are on the hour (0) or 30 minutes past the hour.
+If you don't adhere to this, the alarm will *not* fire for that day.
+Move the Bed Time period away from any alarms to ensure they'll work.